deniszykov/msgpack-unity3d/README.md

 * Objects

 ## Extra type information
 With each serialized object additional information about its type is stored.
 This can lead to an increased size of the serialized data.
-If you do not want to store object's type information, specify **SerializationOptions.SuppressTypeInformation** when calling **Serialize** method.
+If you do not want to store object's type information, specify *SuppressTypeInformation* when calling **Serialize** method.
 ```csharp
 var outputStream = new MemoryStream();
 MsgPack.Serialize(new { field1 = 1, field2 = 2 }, outputStream, SerializationOptions.SuppressTypeInformation);
 ```
-If you want to ignore type information when de-serializing object, specify **SerializationOptions.SuppressTypeInformation** when calling **Deserialize** method.
+If you want to ignore type information when de-serializing object, specify *SuppressTypeInformation* when calling **Deserialize** method.
 ```csharp
 Stream inputStream;
 MsgPack.Deserialize(typeof(MyObject), inputStream, SerializationOptions.SuppressTypeInformation);